aws/amazon-sagemaker-examples/introduction_to_applying_machine_learning/visual_object_detection/README.md

 ## 1. Overview <a name="overview"></a>

 ### 1.1.
-How Does the Input Data Look Like? <a name="input"></a>
+What Does the Input Data Look Like? <a name="input"></a>

 Input is an image of a defective / non-defective product.
 The training data should have relatively balanced classes, with annotations for ground truth defects (locations and defect types) per image.
-Here is an example used in the demo
+Here are examples of annotations used in the demo, they show some "inclusion" defects on the surface:

 !["sample2"](https://sagemaker-solutions-prod-us-east-2.s3.us-east-2.amazonaws.com/sagemaker-defect-detection/docs/sample2.png)